 Q: Can I get paid by the organization where I'm doing my field experience?

 A: Yes, the students can be paid a stipend or an hourly wage.
-It is important to remember, however, that it is common in the industtry for internship experiences to be on a volunteer, unpaid basis.
+It is important to remember, however, that it is common in the industry for internship experiences to be on a volunteer, unpaid basis.

 Q: Can I still get credit for something I’m doing right now?

-Still have questions?
+Want to have a job description reviewed or still have questions?
 Contact Anna Jensen, Director, Office of Field Experience.